akkana/metapho/README.md

 so you can install it as `pip install metapho`.

-Read the [Metapho Documentation](http://pythonhosted.org/metapho/) for more information on either the app and on the API of the classes inside it.
+Read the [Metapho Documentation](http://pythonhosted.org/metapho/) for more information on both the app and the API of the classes inside it.